etingof/snmpsim/README.txt

 into SNMPv3 engine so startup time can be dramatically reduced by either using --v2c-arch mode (as mentioned above) or by turning off SNMPv1/v2c configuration at SNMPv3 engine with --v3-only command-line flag.

-Simulator is a single-threaded program, thus it can only process a single request at once.
-In case of a heavy traffic, Simulator can drop a fraction of requests as it's almost always too busy handling all of them.
-A simple workaround is to run multiple instances of the Simulator bound to distinct IP addresses or ports what effectively makes Simulator executing multiple requests, sent to different simulator instances, in parallel.

 Installation